-Rhonda Busch-Gehlen, assistant to the chair Brian Contreras, instructional classroom support technician-clinical physiology, cadaver anatomy, and exercise science Lucinda Engel, instructional classroom support technician food science Edith Fowler, office manager Lori Hauser, EMS-Paramedicine, office assistant students intending to pursue higher-level graduate study in doctoral or professional programs, seeking a terminal degree for entry-level positions in a variety of private and public settings, as well as for positions at community colleges and other tertiary levels.
+Rhonda Busch-Gehlen, assistant to the chair Bryan Contreras, MS, instructional classroom support technician- clinical physiology and exercise science Lucinda Engel, instructional classroom support technician- food science Edith Fowler, office manager Vickie Ostrow, Program Coordinator, EMS-Paramedicine

+The graduate programs in Nutrition, Exercise, and Health Sciences are designed to provide knowledge and expertise for students intending to pursue higher-level graduate study in doctoral or professional programs, seeking a terminal degree for entry-level positions in a variety of private and public settings, as well as for positions at community colleges and other tertiary levels.
 Human functioning is the overriding theme of all curricula offerings.
 The master of science degrees offered by NEHS require completion of a minimum of 45 credits as outlined in an approved course of study filed with the Office of Graduate Studies and Research.
-The course of study is structured in consultation with the student's academ ic advisor and is approved by the department graduate program director.
+The course of study is structured in consultation with the student's academic advisor and is approved by the department graduate program director.
 The specifics on the course of study depend on the degree program, and include both required and department-approved elective courses.